praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1.  in secret leave the blank
 1. click on create

-##### Note: if this webhook does not work fine , then recreate the webhook after integrating the soanrqube with jenkins
+##### Note: if this webhook does not work fine, then recreate the webhook after integrating the soanrqube with jenkins